 If the trial is continued into Phase III, this can be done in a seamless fashion by using the joint posterior of the selected treatments from Phase II as the prior for Phase III.
 In particular, if some treatment arms have been dropped during Phase II, the trial can be continued into Phase III as if the selected remaining treatments had been the only ones present from the very beginning.
 Recall, however, from the remarks made in Section 2 that such treatment elimination, as encoded into Rule 2, contains a violation of the likelihood principle.

-If Rule 2 is employed in Phase III, and considering that Phase III trials are commonly targeted at providing confirmatory evidence on the usefulness of a new experimental treatment, it may be a reasonable idea to lower the threshold values $\varepsilon_1$ and $\varepsilon_2$ from their levels used in Phase II, and thereby apply stricter criteria for final approval.
+If Rule 2 is employed in Phase III, and considering that Phase III trials are commonly targeted at providing confirmatory evidence on the safety and efficacy of the new experimental treatment against the current standard treatment used as a control, it may be a reasonable idea to lower the threshold values $\varepsilon_1$ and $\varepsilon_2$ from their levels used in Phase II, and thereby apply stricter criteria for final approval.